OpenLineage/OpenLineage/spec/Naming.md

  * Schema
  * Table

 One can interact with Redshift using SQL or Data API.
-Combination of cluster identifier + region name is the only common unique id available to both ways of interaction.
+The combination of cluster identifier and region name is the only common unique ID available to both.

 Identifier:
  * Namespace: redshift://{cluster_identifier}.{region_name}:{port} of the cluster instance.